Reason homepage banner

 Roman Catholicism and Biblical Christianity

-Bob Jones illustrates why Paul is the true founder of Christianity, in particular Protestantism.
-Why does Bob never quote Jesus?
+Bob Jones illustrates why Paul is the true founder of Christianity, particularly Protestantism.
+Why does Bob rarely quote Jesus?

-Often, when Protestants criticize Roman Catholic doctrine, apologists will claim that the Catholic Church has changed its position in recent years.
-Defenders of Catholicism contend, for example, that the canons and decrees of the Council of Trent (1545-63) are no longer relevant.
+Often, when Protestants criticize Roman Catholic doctrine, apologists claim that the Catholic Church has updated its positions in recent years.
+Defenders of Catholicism argue, for example, that the canons and decrees of the Council of Trent (1545–1563) are no longer relevant.

-For that reason, the following citations of Catholic teaching are drawn from the most recent official summary of Catholic belief, the Catechismus Ecclesiae Catholicae (Catechism of the Catholic Church).
-The numbers given in parentheses after each citation refer to paragraph numbers in the English version of that work: Catechism of the Catholic Church (Washington, D.C.: United States Catholic Conference, 1994).
+For this reason, the following citations of Catholic teaching are drawn from the most recent official summary of Catholic belief, the Catechismus Ecclesiae Catholicae (Catechism of the Catholic Church).
+The numbers in parentheses after each citation refer to paragraph numbers in the English version: Catechism of the Catholic Church (Washington, D.C.: United States Catholic Conference, 1994).

-Since the media has called so much attention to the differences between Bible-believing Christians and Roman Catholicism, perhaps it would serve a good purpose to list a few of those differences in belief.
+Given the media attention on differences between Bible-believing Christians and Roman Catholicism, it may be helpful to outline some key distinctions in belief.

 Scripture and Tradition